Project 3: Memory Allocator (v1.0)

 Named Blocks: to help with debugging, you can optionally provide a name for each allocation.
 These names will be shown when state information is printed.

-Memory State Information: your allocator should be able to print out the current state of the regions and blocks with the print_memory() function.
+Memory State Information: your allocator should be able to print out the current memory state with the malloc_print() function.
 See the format below.

 -- Current Memory State --